Semantics3/semantics3-java/README.md

 ### First Request aka 'Hello World':

 Let's make our first Request!
-For this Request, we are going to search for all Toshiba products that fall under the category of "Computers and Accessories", whose cat_id is 4992.
+We are going to run a simple search fo the word "iPhone" as follows:

 ```java
 /* Build the Request */